rsonger/software-engineering-lab/_posts/2022-05-24-the_matrix.md

         )).astype(float)
 ```

 This method definition provides values for a default perspective so we do not need to enter them in every application.
 The angle of view parameter uses degrees for its units, so we need to convert it into radians before applying it to the tangent function for calculating the distance between the projection window and the camera.
-The depth components `b` and `c` are calculated from the *near clipping distance* and *far clipping distance* as explained in the previous chapter.
+The depth components `b` and `c` are calculated from the *near clipping distance* and *far clipping distance* as explained in the previous lesson.

 Before we can use the `Matrix` class, we need to update our `Uniform` class so it can handle 4x4 matrix data for uniform variables in our shader programs.